 - 2 ½ cups all purpose flour*

 - 2 teaspoons pure vanilla extract

-- 1+ tablespoons cream, half and half, or milk
+- 1+ tablespoons half and half or whole milk

 - 1 3/4 teaspoons pure vanilla extract

 - 1/4 teaspoon almond extract, optional, but highly recommended